|DURATION: 4 days

 Rent of hiking poles: 15 €/person

-Price includes: transfers to and from your accommodation in Sofia (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering according to the itinerary; English-speaking mountain guide; cable car tickets, and all local taxes.
+Price includes: transfers to and from your accommodation in Sofia (on first/last tour date only) and all other transfers in the itinerary; accommodation in 3* and family hotels; rooms with en-suite facilities, incl. breakfast and supper; English-speaking mountain guide; cable car tickets, and all local taxes.